cezarpauna/TestRepoCreation/README.md

 ## Getting Started

+To run the app:
-1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd TestRepoCreation`
-3. Install dependencies: `npm install`
+2. Run `npm install` to install dependencies
-4. Run the app: `npm start`
+3. Run `npm start` to start the application

-## Technologies Used
+## Styles
-- React
-- CSS

-Feel free to contribute and share your love for coffee!
+The app has been styled to give you a cozy coffee shop vibe.
+Feel free to explore and modify the styles as you wish!